mawe42/snapcast/doc/configuration.md

 - `idle_threshold`: switch stream state from playing to idle after receiving `idle_threshold` milliseconds of silence
 - `silence_threshold_percent`: percent (float) of the max amplitude to be considered as silence
 - `send_silence`: forward silence to clients when stream state is `idle`
+- `jack_time`: use Jack server time for stream timestamps.
+Usage of this option requires that Jack uses the same clock source as SnapCast, i.e. CLOCK_MONOTONIC.

 #### Description of Jack stream